AFA Alaska + Hawaiian

 • Next Week’s Events

-Our AFA Scheduling Committee Chairpersons met on Tuesday, December 27 to discuss their ongoing program of work to represent Flight Attendants interests related to lineholder scheduling.
-The Committee also met with management to receive updates and discuss issues and problems that Flight Attendants are experiencing with scheduling, pairings, and bidding.
-Your Local Scheduling Committee is available to answer questions, provide clarification, or help to resolve any lineholder scheduling-related issues.
-Please don’t hesitate to reach out!
+Our AFA Uniform Committee Chairpersons met on Tuesday, November 14 to discuss their ongoing program of work to represent Flight Attendants interests related to uniforms.
+The Committee also met with management to receive updates and discuss issues and problems that Flight Attendants are reporting related to uniform quality, wearability, and availability.
+If you are experiencing any issues with uniform quality or construction, please report the issues to Unisync as soon as possible.
+Please include your Local Uniform Committee Chairperson on the email so they can help track any issues or trends that might be developing.

 Read More >